- Was an ardent supporter of Nicaragua's Marxist Sandinista government in the 1980s

 Disbanding the NYPD Unit That Monitored Local Muslim Communities

-On April 15, 2014—the first anniversary of the deadly Boston Marathon bombing—the de Blasio administration announced that it was disbanding the NYPD's Demographics Unit, which had been tasked with tracking the daily lives of Muslims in an effort to detect terror threats.
+On April 15, 2014—the first anniversary of the deadly Boston Marathon bombing—the de Blasio administration announced that it was disbanding the NYPD's Demographics Unit, which, in an effort to detect budding terror threats, had been tasked with tracking the daily lives of Muslims and the content of the sermons that were delivered at mosques not only in New York City but in surrounding areas as well (including some mosques in New Jersey).
 As USA Today reported: "[The Unit] assembled databases on where Muslims lived, shopped, worked and prayed.
 Plainclothes officers infiltrated Muslim student groups, put informants in mosques, monitored sermons, and cataloged Muslims in New York who adopted new, Americanized surnames."

 De Blasio characterized the termination of the Demographics Units as "a critical step forward in easing tensions between the police and the communities they serve, so that our cops and our citizens can help one another go after the real bad guys."

 - On October 31, 2017, Sayfullo Habibullaevic Saipov, a 29-year-old Muslim immigrant and ISIS supporter from Uzbekistan, used a rental truck to mow down and kill eight people (and injure at least twelve others) in a busy New York City bike path as an act of jihad.
 Saipov was reported to have been a worshipper at Masjid Omar Mosque in Paterson, New Jersey, which was one of the mosques that the NYPD surveillance program had previously (prior to 2014) targeted because of its extremist teachings.